-What exactly is a Python framework?
+What is a Python Framework Exactly?

 Here are a few examples of Micro Python frameworks: